rpanachi/typing-game/README.md

 ## How to Play

+1. Select your preferred language (English or Portuguese)
+2. Choose a difficulty level (Any, Easy, Medium, or Hard)
-1. Click "New Game" to start playing
+3. Click "New Game" to start playing
-2. Look at the image displayed
+4. Look at the image displayed
-3. Type the letters one by one to guess the word
+5. Type the letters one by one to guess the word
-4. The current letter to type is highlighted
+6. The current letter to type is highlighted
-5. When you complete a word, you'll see a congratulations message with fireworks
+7. When you complete a word, you'll see a congratulations message with fireworks
-6. A new word will appear automatically after 5 seconds
+8. A new word will appear automatically after 5 seconds

 ## Local Development